 22 Nov A start in medical translation: specialization and improvement

 Medical translation can be a profitable niche, but its rigor and strict checking can be demanding.
-A poor translation might be extremely costly, not only for the customer, but also for the translator.
+A poor translation might be extremely costly, not only for the customer but also for the translator.
 Specialization is a must, as medical translation is very broad and complex.
-Une of the most lucrative areas are clinical trials, but is is wiser to start in an easier area and advance progressively.
-Clinical trial have lots of different documents to translate, from protocols, to informed consent forms, and all the way through opinion papers, placebo-controlled studies, adverse events reports, and a lot more.
+Une of the most lucrative areas are clinical trials, but it is wiser to start in an easier area and advance progressively.
+Clinical trials have lots of different documents to translate, from protocols to informed consent forms, and all the way through opinion papers, placebo-controlled studies, adverse events reports, and a lot more.

 Translating medical documents.
 Urine infection, example

 Medical documents can be related to the environment were illnesses or infections can take place.
 Using our example, high temperatures, change of habitat and bathing in unsuitable areas can cause infections in the urinary tract.
 These infections are more common than we think and it is important to know how to prevent and detect them on-time.in time.
 They are more common in women than in men.